Gonococcal infection (gonorrhea). Causes. Symptoms Diagnosis and treatment. Gonorrhea in women

 2. 2 Constipation, false painful urge to defecate.

-3. 3 Periodic purulent discharge from the anus, sometimes with an admixture of blood.
+3. 3 Periodic purulent discharge from the anus, sometimes mixed with blood.

-4. 4 Going to the toilet becomes more frequent, brings discomfort.
+4. 4 Going to the toilet becomes more frequent and brings discomfort.

 2. Gonococcal conjunctivitis